 Warning: Fake Clinics Harm Florida Women

-Fake clinics exist to talk women out of abortions.
+When a woman has decided to have an abortion, she should have support and respect, and her experience should be without shame or pressure.
+Unfortunately, anti-abortion fake clinics create the exact opposite experience for women as they exist to talk women out of abortions.
 Fueled by a staunch anti-abortion agenda, they use free pregnancy tests and ultrasounds for persuasion instead of medical diagnosis.
-Numbering nearly 200 in Florida alone, fake clinics have become the local organizing force for the anti-abortion movement.
+Fake clinics have become the local organizing force for the anti-abortion movement.
+Find a list of Florida “crisis pregnancy centers” here.

 Fake clinics purport to offer pregnancy-related health care and medical services, but fail to provide comprehensive, evidence-based medical care.
 Using lies and manipulative practices, they work to shame women out of getting reproductive care – particularly birth control and abortion: